 Any local authority that has delivered less than 85% of their housing requirement over the last three years has to add a 20% buffer to their housing land supply, which means that they have to demonstrate that they have a 6-year housing land supply rather than the standard 5-year housing land supply.
 There are 87 local authorities in that position who also have to prepare an action plan explaining how they are going to boost delivery.
 A few examples of these are City of London, Barking and Dagenham, Haringey, Basingstoke and Deane, Bracknell Forest, Milton Keynes, Elmbridge, Waverley, Guildford, Three Rivers, Poole, Bournemouth, West Devon and Christchurch.

-Any Council delivering between 85% and 95% does not have to add a buffer to their supply but does have to produce an action plan.
+Any Council delivering between 85% and 95% do not have to add a buffer to their supply but does have to produce an action plan.

 The Government has also confirmed what the finalised standard method of calculating local housing need should be.
 This should be the 2014-based household projections, which give considerably higher housing numbers for many local authorities than the 2016-based household projections.